Cristy94/markdown-blog/README.md

 ## Changelog

 ### 20 March 2024
 - ⚠️Security: Fix XSS issue with 404 posts.
+Thanks to [@Pinky](https://twitter.com/Pinkyakp/) for the report.
 - ⚠️Security: Fix potential path traversal issue with 404 posts.
 - Add 404 Not Found HTTP header to 404 posts (for better SEO and user experience).